Abundance is Bright: Celebrating Goddess Lakshmi & Diwali

 — Sushmita Mazumdar, artist

 When I was invited to create a bookmaking activity for Asia After Dark: Diwali Festival at the National Museum of Asia Art, an after-hours event on Nov 1, 2024 where the museum is lit up in celebration of light overcoming darkness, I remembered an image of the Hindu god Vishnu, in the collections of the same museum.
 He stands in the middle, with the goddess Lakshmi on his right, and the goddess Saraswati on his left.
-It reminded me that I had created a book celebrating Saraswati back in 2009, titled “Rest is Sweet,” as I was teaching myself to be a book artist (photos, right).
+It reminded me that I had created a book celebrating Saraswati back in 2009, titled “Rest is Sweet,” as I was teaching myself to be a book artist (photos, below).
 Putting the book inside a typical box of sweets offered to the goddess, I wanted to share stories with my American children about how I remembered and shared stories about our Indian heritage, members of our extended family, and how celebrations evolve as I live outside my home country and they grow up American.

 Now, in 2024, I would create one about Lakshmi!